Daniele-Dondi/AutoChem/README.md

  and reactions.

  The program creates some supplementary files:
- COMPOUNDS.csv: A list of the compound number, its molecular formula and MW.
+ COMPOUNDS.csv: A list of the compound number, its molecular formula and MW. <br>
      Energy at the rdkit level is also added if the optimization flag is enabled FREQUENCY.csv: A frequency distribution of molecular weights (aka: number of compounds having the same molecular weight)